Whale Watching Tours from Québec City

 Did you know that when you stay in Québec City, you can both take in the sights of Old Québec, a UNESCO World Heritage Site and set sail on a full-day excursion to see the whales of the St. Lawrence?
 Here’s how your magical day could unfold.

-3 Options for Whale Watching Tours Departing from Québec City
+Bus Excursion and Whale Watching Tours from Québec City

 Top it all off with a Tour of Old Québec

 Jeff Frenette Photography

 Once you’re back in town, end this perfect day on a high note with an evening in Old Québec.
 See street performers, indulge in a little people-watching at one of the many outdoor terraces, or even attend an event.

 Day trips like these are the perfect way to enjoy two fantastic attractions in the same day!

 What Types of Marine Mammals are out there?

 The most common species in the St. Lawrence Estuary are minke whales, fin whales, humpback whales, blue whales, beluga whales, harbour porpoises, and grey seals.

 Here’s some advice on making the most of a whale watching trip: